PelionIoT/virtual-demo-for-pelion/README.md

     INFO  Total in this campaign: 1
     ```

-    At the console prompt of the virtual demo, notice that the device logs the downloading of the new firmware, the verification of the manifest and the successfull delta update:
+    At the console prompt of the virtual demo, notice that the device logs the downloading of the new firmware, the verification of the manifest and the successful delta update:
     ```
     [FOTA INFO] fota.c:596: Firmware update initiated.
     [FOTA DEBUG] fota.c:628: Pelion FOTA manifest is valid